xdy/xdy-pf2e-workbench/README.md

 * House Rules
     * Option to enable Keeley's Hero Point Rule (if reroll die is 10 or less, get a +10 bonus).
 Courtesy of stwlam
-    * Option to enable my personal house rules (currently adds saves to crit spec for flail and hamer)
     * Not yet needed option to add Ancestry Paragon feat slots (don't enable until if/when the system removes them due to not being in the remaster rules)
     * Not yet needed option to add Dual Class feat slots (don't enable until if/when the system removes them due to not